Integrating medical and behavioral benefits to help achieve whole-person health

 Managing a chronic physical condition may be challenging enough for employees.
 Doing so while also navigating the possible challenges of a mental health condition may magnify that difficulty.

-“Someone with depression or anxiety may struggle more to manage a chronic health condition, leading to the need for more acute care, such as ER visits and inpatient admissions,” says Dr. Martin Rosenzweig, Chief Medical Officer at Optum.
-“Mental health issues may also translate into a lack of medication adherence or a lack of self-care, resulting in potentially serious health complications.”
+“Someone with depression or anxiety may struggle more to manage a chronic health condition, leading to the need for more acute care, such as ER visits and inpatient admissions,” says Martin Rosenzweig, chief medical officer of Optum Behavioral Health.
+“Mental health issues may also translate into a lack of medication adherence or a lack of self-care, resulting in potentially serious health outcomes.”

-For every $1 put into scaled-up treatment for common mental disorders, there is a return of $4 in improved health and productivity.6 In contrast, those with a mental health diagnosis who receive behavioral health treatment are 26% less likely to miss work and 36% less likely to be unengaged on the job.7
+For every $1 put into scaled-up treatment for common mental disorders, there can be a return of $5 in improved health and productivity.10 In contrast, those with a mental health diagnosis who receive behavioral health treatment are 26% less likely to miss work and 36% less likely to be unengaged on the job.11

 Integrated health benefit solutions and programs in action

 Consider the impact of LifeSolutions, a Behavioral Health Solutions program, on cost and outcomes.
-An evaluation found the program resulted in 25% lower medical costs.8 Beyond costs, LifeSolutions participants demonstrated 15% greater improvement in depression screening scores compared to non-participants.9
+An evaluation found the program resulted in 25% lower medical costs.12 Beyond costs, LifeSolutions participants demonstrated 15% greater improvement in depression screening scores compared to non-participants.12

 Employers can view the overall health of their employee population, including employees with comorbid conditions, and how well health management programs may be working and other performance indicators using UnitedHealthcare’s proprietary software, Health Plan Manager™.
 This comprehensive look at health data helps employers to consider plan design changes or deploy targeted interventions if needed.